Testing Suffixient Sets: Preliminaries

 \begin{definition}[Suffixient set \cite{CenzatoOP24,Depuydt24}] A set $S \subseteq [n]$ is \emph{suffixient} for a string $T$ if, for every one-character right-extension $T[i,j]$ ($j\geq i$) of every right-maximal string $T[i,j-1]$, there exists $x\in S$ such that $T[i,j]$ is a suffix of $T[1,x]$. \end{definition}

-Suffixient sets were initially proposed in \cite{Depuydt24}.
-In this paper, Depuydt et al. introduce a compressed text index that efficiently finds one occurrence of a given pattern, and that can be easily extended to find maximal exact matches.
-Their strategy relies on building a set $\SSS$ of size $O(\overline{r})$ that satisfies Definition~\ref{def:suffixient}, where $\overline{r}$ is the number of runs in $\BWTr$.
-Their index uses $O(\vert S \vert + g)$ words of space, where $g$ is the size of a grammar that represents the input text.
-We note that the smaller the suffixient set built, the smaller their index is.

-Motivated by reducing as much as possible the space consumption of the above index, in \cite{CenzatoOP24}, Cenzato et al. studied methods to build suffixient sets of smallest cardinality.
+In \cite{CenzatoOP24}, Cenzato et al. studied methods to build suffixient sets of smallest cardinality.
 All of their algorithms that compute a smallest suffixient set rely on the notion of \textit{supermaximal extensions}.

-\begin{definition}[Supermaximal extensions \cite{CenzatoOP24,Depuydt24}] We say that $T[i,j]$ (with $j \ge i$) is a \emph{supermaximal extension} if $T[i,j-1]$ is right-maximal, and for each right-maximal $T[i',j'-1] \neq T[i,j-1]$ (with $i' \le j' \le n$), $T[i,j]$ is not a suffix of $T[i',j']$. \end{definition}
+\begin{definition}[Supermaximal extensions \cite{CenzatoOP24,TOCSpaper}] We say that $T[i,j]$ (with $j \ge i$) is a \emph{supermaximal extension} if $T[i,j-1]$ is right-maximal, and for each right-maximal $T[i',j'-1] \neq T[i,j-1]$ (with $i' \le j' \le n$), $T[i,j]$ is not a suffix of $T[i',j']$. \end{definition}

-As proven in \cite{CenzatoOP24,Depuydt24}, the set described in the following definition is, indeed, a suffixient set of the smallest cardinality.
+As proven in \cite{CenzatoOP24,TOCSpaper}, the set described in the following definition is, indeed, a suffixient set of the smallest cardinality.

-\begin{definition}[Suffixient set of smallest cardinality, \cite{CenzatoOP24,Depuydt24}] Let $<_t$ be any total order on $[n]$.
+\begin{definition}[Suffixient set of smallest cardinality, \cite{CenzatoOP24,TOCSpaper}] Let $<_t$ be any total order on $[n]$.
 We define a set $\SSS \subseteq [n]$ as follows: $x \in \SSS$ if and only if there exists a supermaximal extension $T[i,j]$ such that (i) $T[i,j]$ is a suffix of $T[1,x]$, and (ii) for all prefixes $T[1,y]$ suffixed by $T[i,j]$, if $y\neq x$ then $y <_t x$. \end{definition}

-The measure $\chi$ (which is defined as the size of a smallest suffixient set) is also studied as a measure of repetitiveness, due to the combinatorial properties of suffixient sets.